nualagr/readnreviewed/README.md

 their own reviews.

 First of all it was necessary to add an extra field to the reviews collection in Mongodb in order to store a list of users who had upvoted the review.
+This was done using $addToSet operator to add the logged-in user's username to the 'upvoters' array unless the value was already present, in which case $addToSet does nothing to that array.

 Then a jinja 'if' statement was added to the view_book.html page in order to check whether the logged in user wrote the review being displayed.
 If they did, the button to upvote would not be displayed.